 Image source: Wikimedia

-Charles Babbage (also known as the Father of computers) started working on the Difference Engine, which is based on the principle of finite differences.
+Charles Babbage (also known as the Father of computers) started working on the Difference Engine based on the principle of finite differences.
 It uses only arithmetic addition and removes the need for multiplication and division, which are more difficult to implement mechanically.
 It was strictly designed to calculate and tabulate polynomial functions.

 The project was commissioned by the British government.
-But due to its high production cost, the funding was stopped in the middle, and the machine was never completed.
+However, due to its high production cost, the funding was stopped in the middle, and the machine was never completed.

 Image source: Wikimedia